 In 1998, Wilhite qualified as a certified barbecue judge, and in 2013 qualified as a master certified judge for KCBS, the world’s largest and most widely known barbecue organization.
 Certification requires specific training and practical experience as a cook and competitor.
 He knows firsthand how difficult it can be to make magic with the notoriously persnickety brisket.

 “I learned that it’s a lot of work and a lot of money,” Wilhite says.
 “It’s a lot easier to judge,” he adds with a laugh.

 Equipment, time, and resources are certainly important, but elevating decent barbecue into something special requires more.

 What else—if not love—can compel someone to spend 12-14 hours carefully stoking and maintaining a slow and low burn of hot smoke?
 Missing pre-dawn sleep in the darkest hours to nurture dimly lit embers that couldn’t warm a cup of coffee?
 All for what?
 Smoke-flavored meat?

 No matter how mouth-watering, tender, and delicious it may be, properly cooked barbecue isn’t as forgiving as grilling burgers and brats.
-There’s a reason most people order pizza for the big-game
+There’s a reason most people order pizza for the big-game viewing party.

 Cooking a brisket?
 That takes time and next-level patience.